Dixie Classic (bowl game)

-The Dixie Classic was a post-season college football bowl game played at Fair Park Stadium in Dallas, Texas, following the 1921, 1924, and 1933 seasons.
-It was phased out in favor of the Cotton Bowl Classic.
-The 1922 game is famous for the beginning of the Texas A&M 12th man tradition.
+The Dixie Classic was a college football post-season bowl game played intermittently at Fair Park in Dallas, Texas.
+Team-competitive games were held three times, after the 1921, 1924, and 1933 regular seasons, on or about the ensuing New Year's Day.
+The January 1922 game is notably remembered as being the origin of the Texas A&M 12th man tradition.
+The Dixie Classic was phased out in favor of the Cotton Bowl Classic.